DeBusk College of Osteopathic Medicine

 This LMU degree program is a collaborative effort among the School of Mathematics and Sciences, the DeBusk College of Osteopathic Medicine (DCOM), and the College of Veterinary Medicine (CVM).
 Faculty from these areas work together to provide students with graduate courses and research opportunities.

 The Master of Science (MS) program is a 30-35 graduate credit hour minimum full-time program of study for college graduates who want to pursue further studies in the realm of life science.
 With the normal academic credit load and no deficiency courses, this program may be completed in two or three semesters depending on the Degree.
 For students lacking pre-requisite courses (deficiencies) or for whom the MS Graduate Council determines their need to repeat specific courses (deficiencies), this program may require more than two semesters to complete.
-Students who gain acceptance into DCOM may complete required or additional graduate courses during their first year of medical school.
+Students who gain acceptance into DCOM before finishing the MS program may need to complete additional graduate courses during their first year of medical school to fulfill the MS program degree requirements.
 Three majors are offered in LMU’s MS program:

 Each of these majors within the degree program is focused to help you as a student make the most of your graduate education.
 The programs have experienced oversight which is maintained by the MS Program Director and the MS Graduate Council, consisting of faculty in the related departments.
 Courses for your program of study in the MS program are assigned by these entities on an individual student basis considering your academic record and performance in the MS program; to be most beneficial to the student regarding his or her future academic/career goals.
 In some cases, very specific deficiency courses are required and in other cases the student may have a choice.